In the National Student Survey 2017 (NSS 2017) QMUL’s French achieved 100% and History 92% in Overall Student Satisfaction.

 For more information visit the Advice and Counselling service website, or call +44 (0)20 7882 8717.

-Graduates from Queen Mary’s School of Languages, Linguistics and Film Studies go on to work in a wide variety of careers.
-Some apply their degree knowledge directly, entering careers such as interpreting, teaching and publishing, whilst others transfer skills gained during study into areas such as marketing.
+Graduates in French and History go on to work in a wide variety of careers.
+Some apply their degree knowledge directly, entering careers such as translating, teaching, and journalism whilst others transfer skills gained during study into a wide range of areas, including marketing.